WillemB2104/WillemB2104.github.io/_pages/research.md

 ## Brain development and individual trajectories

 Many psychiatric disorders first appear during childhood, adolescence or young adulthood, while the brain is still changing rapidly.
-Yet most brain imaging studies take a single snapshot, comparing a group of patients with a group of healthy people at one moment in time.
-A snapshot cannot show how anyone got there, or what happens next.
+Yet much of psychiatric brain imaging relies on **single time-point measurements** and **group averages**: patients are scanned once and compared with healthy people, rather than tracking how an individual brain develops over time.
+This tells us how groups differ, but not how an individual got there or where they may be heading.

-**Normative modelling** offers one way to address this.
-It works much like the growth charts used at any child health clinic: instead of asking whether a group of patients differs from a group of controls on average, it maps the range of brain measures expected at each age, and then asks where one individual sits relative to that range.
-How far someone deviates from the expected range becomes a measurement in its own right.
+**Normative modelling** offers a way to shift the focus from group averages to the individual.
+Like growth charts used in child health, it maps the range of brain measures expected at each age and asks where an individual sits within that range.
+The degree to which someone deviates from what is expected can then be measured directly.

 {% include figure-credit.html
    src="/assets/images/figures/fig-normative-model.svg"